We’ve all come across those “high vibe” sparkly-toothed people before.

 - It’s a way to test your emotional and spiritual maturity.

 Having someone say “no, you’re wrong” or “that’s totally ridiculous!” is an immensely valuable gift.

 Even if the person is NOT coming from a conscious or caring place, it’s a gift to experience conflict from others for it reveals the truth about ourselves.

 The way in which we react to others speaks volumes about our capacity to practice kindness and understanding.

-The way in which we react to others is a mirror of our own pain, insecurities, and fears.
+Furthermore, the way in which we react to others is a mirror of our own pain, insecurities, and fears.

 3. Learn how to embrace conflict

 Embracing conflict doesn’t mean enjoying it or seeking it out.

 Instead, embracing conflict is about adopting a mindful attitude that values the experience as something useful to learn and grow from.

 Here’s how to work towards embracing conflict and overcoming toxic positivity: